 Divestment is powerful because it allows for political space to be created for material change to our energy systems and projects, as led by frontline struggles.
 Indigenous communities have been resisting fossil fuel infrastructure for decades, from the First Nations fighting Canadian tar sands to the Standing Rock Sioux Tribe organising against the Dakota Access Pipeline.
 By amplifying the voices and struggles of communities on the frontlines of both fossil fuel extraction and climate change we can fully embrace our position of privilege to push for social and climate justice globally.

 Divestment also creates space to build economic and energy democracy whilst simultaneously funding the just transition to a low-carbon world - through positive reinvestment into community energy projects based in the Global South - and even on our own campuses.

 Our research in 2015 found that 44% of students, student officers and staff surveyed believed the UK Government is not taking a lead in addressing climate change and 62% thought that the government is not doing enough to encourage the use of renewable energy.

 We also know that 74% of staff and students think that their university should buy renewable energy, and 57% agreed that their university should make a commitment to being powered by 100% renewable energy.

-We're going to move £100 million of our investments from fossil fuels into renewables.
+As a result, we are supporting the movement of investments from fossil fuels into renewables.
 We're not going to allow any new dirty investments in coal, tar sands, oil or gas.
 We're going to buy and generate loads of wind and solar energy.